 If an app is sufficiently simple, automatically-assigned identifiers might be the only pieces of data associated with Journeys through that app.
 Similarly, a user might exit an app before providing any information that might serve as unique identifier.
 In both cases, it is still valuable to keep track the Journey via its default identifier, for the purposes of data analytics if nothing else.
 You might want, for instance, to compare the number of Journeys started with the number of Journeys completed.

-However, the real power of the Journey Model lies in how it allows a single Journey to span multiple channels by collecting relevant information and storing it in the form of identifiers.
+However, the real power of the Journey Builder lies in how it allows a single Journey to span multiple channels by collecting relevant information and storing it in the form of identifiers.
 The exact nature of this relevant information varies, though emails and phone numbers are among the most common.
-If a Journey begins with a user making an appointment via a web app, and then continues through the user getting a confirmation text, this is made possible only because the user's phone number was tied to their Journey.
+If a Journey begins with a user making an appointment via a web app, and then continues through the user getting a confirmation text, this is made possible only because the user's phone number was in some way tied to their Journey.
 It wouldn't work otherwise – a phone number is required to receive a confirmation text, and if you send one, you want to ensure it's precisely confirming the appointment that was made online.

 Identifying a Journey by information known by the user also allows said user to pick up their Journey where they left off should they leave – by design, force, or accident – in the middle of it.
 This is technically possible even when a Journey is identified only by automatically-assigned IDs.
 For example, in the case of web apps, an initial identifier is stored in the URL path.
 (For security reasons, this identifier is not the same as the session ID.)
 If a user records the URL path associated with the Journey they started – which is, critically, distinct from the more general URL they went to in order to start their Journey in the first place – they can resume their Journey where they left off.
 However, if the user did not take note of the identifier in the URL path before exiting the web app, as is more likely the case, they will have no way of finding it out, and will therefore not be able to access that initial Journey upon their return.
 They will be forced to start a new Journey, and repeat any aspects of it that they have already gone through.